drfloob/literate-garbanzo/README.md

  * creating a new skinny avro record, and
  * producing a byte-stream-serialized version of it on a new Kafka topic.

-About 55% of the data is filtered out in this process.
+About 55% of the data is filtered out in this process as well.
 The primary reason is because many GitHub events are created by people working on their own repos, and don't represent a connection between distinct individuals.
 Events like these are filtered out for the purposes of clustering users.